Security & Trust

 current_architecture

 TLSAssistant v3 is the latest release of our state-of-the-art analyzer able to help system administrators and Android app developers in correctly configuring their TLS deployments.
 This version expands the software’s capabilities by adding a new analysis module able to assess the compliance level of TLS deployments, comparing them to national agencies-issued guidelines.
 The new update also comes with an improved output module, which is now able to generate structured PDF reports.
+Lastly, the new update integrates a new state-of-the-art static and extensible app security testing tool called SEBASTiAn.
+Its presence enhanced existing Android analyses and introduces the possiblity to analyze iOS applications.

 It currently integrates five tools: